-make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that officer (the manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets;
+- make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this Authority, that officer (the Finance Officer) is the Head of Financial Resources of the Lead Authority (Sunderland City Council); - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.